10+ Ways To Reduce Your Plastic Footprint

 Quick Takeaway

-Fun Fact: According to OECD, plastic consumption has quadrupled in the past 30 years, and is expected to triple in the next 30.
+Fun Fact: According to OECD, plastic consumption has quadrupled in the past 30 years, and is expected to triple in the next 30 if current trends continue!
+This means that without action, the plastic crisis will only continue to overwhelming the ecosystems, filling even more landfills, and polluting our oceans at an unprecedented scale.

 Small, thoughtful decisions can add up to make a significant impact!
 By making the switch to reusable or compostable options, you’re helping to reduce demand for petroleum-based plastics and promoting a more sustainable lifestyle.